Dennis Huntley

-Studies and career
+Life and career

-Huntley studied at Wimbledon School of Art before attending London University.
+Dennis Huntley was born in Weybridge, Surrey, England on 6 December 1928.
+He studied at Wimbledon School of Art before attending London University.

 Besides Huntley's work for Guildford Cathedral, his work, The Scholar, at the former Henry Thornton School in Clapham, London is also notable.
 His furniture was featured in an exhibition by the Crafts Council.

 For several years, he was the Head of the Sir John Cass School of Art in Whitechapel.
 In 1970 he became a Fellow of the Royal British Society of Sculptors.
 He has broadcast on sculpture for BBC One and Thames Television and authored the book Modelling and Sculpture in 1976, which has been published by Hamlyn in London, New York, Sydney and Toronto.

 In 1967, Huntley's statue of Anne Boleyn was awarded the Sir Otto Beit Medal for the best sculpture outside London anywhere in Britain or the Commonwealth.

-At present, Huntley lectures on Comparative Anatomy, Perspective, Aesthetics and Painting and Drawing in all media.
+Huntley latterly lectured on Comparative Anatomy, Perspective, Aesthetics and Painting and Drawing in all media.

+Huntley died on 2 December 2021, at the age of 92.